-I teach and engage in research in the field of Human-Computer Interaction and Computer Science Education at UNC Charlotte.
-My research involves developing and evaluating novel interaction techniques, creativity support tools, technologies to support the arts and innovative curriculum and pedagogy for Computer Science.
+I teach and engage in research in the fields of Human-Computer Interaction and Computer Science Education at UNC Charlotte.
+My research involvesinnovative curriculum and pedagogy for Computer Science, developing and evaluating novel interaction techniques, creativity support tools, and technologies to support the arts.
 I also conduct research with collaborators at Wake Forest in the area of HCI for health, specifically related to use of patient portals.
 I regularly attend the ACM CHI, UIST, SIGCSE and C&C conferences.
 Beyond technology, education and art, I am also interested in politics, gender issues, philosophy, behavioral economics, neuroscience, psychology and sociology.

 I received my PhD in Computer Science from the University of Waterloo in 2006.
 I have a Master of Mathematics in Computer Science and a Bachelor of Arts in Honours Economics and Applied Studies, both from Waterloo.

 Our paper titled: “Statement Making: Experiences from Running a Maker Fashion Show” has just been accepted for publication at Designing Interactive Systems (DIS 2018)!

 I just presented our paper on retention effects after Flipped CS1 classes at ACM SIGCSE 2018!
 I also served on a panel of awesome people, moderated by Jamie Payton, titled: “The Role of Identity, Relationships, and Academic Culture in Inclusive and Equitable Practices for Broadening Participation in Computing Education”.

 Journal article accepted at JMIR: Patient Portal Utilization among Ethnically Diverse Low Income Older Adults.